 A: Yes.
 I base my quotes on an industry-recognized rate book compiled more than twenty years ago by Newton J. Hunt, a highly regarded piano technician from Dallas, Texas.
 Hunt's Piano Technicians Guide estimates a time for performing almost every conceivable repair operation on a grand, direct blow or drop action piano.

 Q: Do you move pianos or will you help me move my piano?

 Piano moving is not a job for anyone except a well-trained piano mover.
 No exceptions!
-Not even an experienced furniture mover should be permitted to handle your piano--not if you care about your piano and don’t want to put it at risk.
-(We can’t begin to tell you how many pianos we’ve seen partially or completely destroyed by furniture moving companies.
+Not even an experienced furniture mover should be permitted to handle your piano--not if you care about your piano and don't want to put it at risk. (l can't begin to tell you how many pianos I've seen partially or completely destroyed by furniture moving companies.
 Let them pack your dishes, your clothes, your dog, and your other furniture, but never let them near your piano.)